etjabajasphin/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 ## Output:
 ## Result:
-Thus the inverse of given matrix is successfully solved using python.
+Thus the inverse of given matrix is successfully solved using python.updated.